Are search engine algorithm changes keeping you up at night?

 How to Start with Content Marketing

-A good first step is to start with keyword research.
+So, i thought about this and realized that a good first step is to start with keyword research.

 Long-tailed queries have risen almost 70% since 2004 so this is clearly one of the best ways to focus your search engine optimization efforts.
 Long-tailed queries are phrases that are used in the search engine query field instead of one or two words.